Ville de Paris (department store): History

-French emigre Auguste Fusenot (French Consul in Los Angeles 1898–1907) arrived in the U.S. in 1873 and soon became a partner in San Francisco's City of Paris store.
+French emigre Auguste Fusenot (French Consul in Los Angeles from 1898 to 1907) arrived in the U.S. in 1873 and soon became a partner in San Francisco's City of Paris store.
 After learning the business, he founded the Ville de Paris in Los Angeles in 1893.
 It was operated by the A. Fusenot Co. as a dry goods store.
-It was located in the Potomac Block at 221–223 S. Broadway between 2nd and 3rd streets at a time when most stores were located in the Central Business District around Spring, Main, First and Temple streets.
+It was located in the Potomac Block at 221–223 S. Broadway between 2nd and 3rd Streets, at a time when most stores were located in the Central Business District around Spring, Main, First and Temple Streets.
 The original store measured 3000 sqft.

 In the latter half of 1905, the store relocated to a space 32 times larger, (96000 sqft), formerly the premises of Coulter's, a block away in the Homer Laughlin Building, at 317–325 S. Broadway, extending all the way back through to 314–322 Hill Street.
 This is the current site of Grand Central Market.

 In 1907, Auguste Fusenot died and brother Georges took over management of the store.
-In 1915, Fusenot sold his business to the owners of The Emporium (San Francisco), and in 1917 the Ville de Paris removed to 7th and Olive streets, after J. W. Robinson's opened their flagship store on 7th Street, many blocks to the west of Broadway.
+In 1915, Fusenot sold his business to the owners of The Emporium in San Francisco, and in 1917 the Ville de Paris removed to 7th and Olive Streets, after J. W. Robinson's opened their flagship store on 7th Street, many blocks to the west of Broadway.
 The area would become the downtown's upscale shopping district for several decades.
 The space on Broadway has since been occupied by the Grand Central Market.

-In 1919 the owners sold the 7th and Olive store to B. H. Dyas, and that the store became B. H. Dyas Co., which itself closed around 1930.
+In 1919 the owners sold the 7th and Olive store to B. H. Dyas, and then the store became B. H. Dyas Co., which itself closed around 1930.
 The Seventh and Olive building was then occupied by the Los Angeles Jewelry Mart, a constituent of what is now the Jewelry District, part of the Historic Core district.